paulfedorow/rlox-interpreter/README.md

 ## Benchmarks

 rlox-interpreter is implemented as an AST-walking interpreter.
 Here are some execution times from running each of the benchmarks on an AMD Ryzen 7 Pro 5850U.
-For comparison there are also the execution times for Bob Nystroms AST-walking interpreter (which is programmed in Java).
+For comparison there are also the execution times for Bob Nystrom's AST-walking interpreter (which is programmed in Java).

 |                     | rlox-interpreter | jlox     | rlox-interpreter/jlox |